AltropInc/alt/doc/script/ExternalClass.md

     object MyDesignSettings: class at "%DesignTab/class/DesignSettings" { }
 }
 ```
-If we want to use an external classes multiple times, we can give an alias name in the external class expression the first time we use it, and afterwords, give the alias only:
+If we want to use an external class multiple times, we can give an alias name in the external class expression the first time we use it, and afterwords, we just give the alias:
 ```altscript
 object MainPage
 {